billbudge/WebEditorFramework/examples/functioncharts/README.md

 </figure>

 ## Iteration over a Numeric Range
-We can abstract our iteration even further.
-First we define an abstract "body" function, with 2 inputs and 1 output.
-The first input will represent the iteration index, the typical "i" in a for-loop.
-The second input is an auxiliary value, which the body can use.
-The output is the result of the body, and is passed on as the auxiliary input each time the body is run.
-Then we iterate over the range [0..n[, passing the index to the body function.
+We can make iteration more generic.
+First we define an abstract "body" function, with 1 input and 1 output.
+The first input is the iteration index, the typical "i" in a for-loop.
+The output is the result of the body, and is used by the iteration function to break.
+We choose "undefined" as the sentinel value to break.
+Then we iterate over the range [0..n[, passing the index to the body function and continuing as long as the body returns a defined value.
 <figure>
   <img src="./resources/iteration.svg"  alt="" title="Simple iteration over the range [0..n[.">
 </figure>